-This generic model of the ion channel can be used to describe the SF of both calcium and sodium channel depending of selected values of R, L and Q_f [3, 5].
+This generic model of the ion channel can be used to describe the SF of both calcium and sodium channels, depending on the selected values of R, L and Q_f [3, 5].
 A similar model of the Gramicidin A channel is described in [30, 31].

-2.3 Brownian dynamics simulations
+2.3.
+Brownian dynamics simulations